onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 limsup as n -> infinity of Tension_QC(m(n); k, r)
 ```

 exists and is finite, or diverges in a controlled way that can be identified as a sign of inconsistency.
-This constraint ensures that the notion of a crossover pattern is not an artefact of a particular low resolution model, and that tension profiles remain interpretable as resolution improves.
+This constraint ensures that the notion of a crossover pattern is not an artefact of a particular low resolution model and that tension profiles remain interpretable as resolution improves.

 ---

 ## 5. Counterfactual tension worlds

 We now describe counterfactual worlds at the effective layer.
-They differ in how tension behaves, not in any microscopic theory.
+They differ in how tension behaves, not in any microscopic theory or ontology.
+The labels used here are local to Q034 and do not define global TU world types.

 ### 5.1 World S: sharp crossover world